kmozurkewich/cui-gitbook/README.md

 # Covisint UI Framework

-Covisint
+### Covisint

 This book is designed to help UI developers to use the Covisint UI framework.

-UI developers should have basic knowledge on the following topics:
+This book assumes developers have basic knowledge on the following topics:

 * Javascript
 * Angular JS
 * CSS
 * HTML